 Description: The creative project, Speak Now!: A Look at Diversity at MTSU, was greatly inspired by the author's own diverse experiences, the Me Too movement, coming-out stories, and the fight for equality.
 The goal of this project is to celebrate diversity at MTSU, inspire people to take action, and push the movement of diversity at MTSU forward.
 The first issue of the magazine, Speak Now!, features articles, interviews, and visuals highlighting the several areas of diversity among students and professors at MTSU.
 In future publications, this magazine aims to remain true to its title and consistently embody the notion of speaking out, being honest and brave, going bare, and telling the truth.
 Click HERE to view Speak Now!

-Team Member: Beatriz Marie R. Dedicatoria
+Student: Beatriz Marie R. Dedicatoria

 Faculty Mentor: Dr. Poushali Bhadury